-- 4. Ensure that all parish financial obligations (clergy stipend and housing, staff salaries, benefits, bills, taxes, insurance, assessment, etc.) are paid in a timely manner. - 5.
-Control or prepare and maintain accounting records of the financial activities of the parish.
-Many parishes obtain the services of an outside bookkeeper to help with this. - 6.
-Ensure that the rector, wardens and parish council are kept aware of the parish's financial condition and present accurate, comparative financial statements to them monthly. - 7.
-Assist in the development of an annual budget for the parish. - 8.
-Attend all parish council meetings, regional conferences and other meetings as required. - 9.
-Ensure that all of the parish financial information is available for review or examination and be prepared to answer any questions relating to it. - 10.
-Pass all records on to your successor in a tidy and timely manner.
+- 1. Ensure that all monies received by the parish are accounted for, recorded and deposited into a recognized financial institution in a safe and timely manner. - 2.
+Ensure that all parish financial obligations (clergy stipend and housing, staff salaries, benefits, bills, taxes, insurance, assessment, etc.) are paid in a timely manner. - 3.
+Control or prepare and maintain accounting records of the financial activities of the parish. - 4.
+Ensure that the rector, wardens and parish council are kept aware of the parish's financial condition and present accurate, comparative financial statements to them monthly. - 5.
+Assist in the development of an annual budget for the parish. - 6.
+Attend all council, deanery and other meetings as required. - 7.
+Ensure that all of the parish financial information is available for review or examination and be prepared to answer any questions relating to it.

+8. Pass all records on to your successor in a tidy and timely manner.

 The parish treasurer is appointed by the Rector and Wardens and reports to the Wardens of the parish, who are ultimately responsible for all financial aspects of the Parish.
-Treasurers should be familiar with the Canons and Regulations as a whole which can be found on the Diocese website https://www.bc.anglican.ca/resources
+Treasurers should be familiar with the Canons and Regulations in whole.